htcondor/htcondor/docs/automated-workflows/dagman-resubmit-failed.rst

 daemon crashes, or if the :tool:`condor_dagman` job crashes, or if the :tool:`condor_dagman` job is placed on hold.

-Much of the time, when a not-completed DAG is re-submitted, it will automatically be placed into recovery mode due to the existence and contents of a lock file created as the DAG is first run.
+Most of the time, when a not-completed DAG is re-submitted, it will automatically be placed into recovery mode due to the existence and contents of a lock file created as the DAG is first run.
 In recovery mode, the ``.nodes.log`` is used to identify nodes that have completed